underdogio/request/README.md

 * `localAddress` - Local interface to bind for network connections.
 * `gzip` - If `true`, add an `Accept-Encoding` header to request compressed content encodings from the server (if not already present) and decode supported content encodings in the response.  **Note:** Automatic decoding of the response content is performed on the body data returned through `request` (both through the `request` stream and passed to the callback function) but is not performed on the `response` stream (available from the `response` event) which is the unmodified `http.IncomingMessage` object which may contain compressed data.
 See example below.
 * `tunnel` - If `true`, then *always* use a tunneling proxy.
-If `false` (default), then tunneling will only be used if the destination is `https`, or if a previous request in the redirect chain used a tunneling proxy.
+If `false` (default), then tunneling will only be used if a previous request in the redirect chain used a tunneling proxy.
 * `proxyHeaderWhiteList` - A whitelist of headers to send to a tunneling proxy.